romaissaMe/Data-Mining-and-Dashboard-Project-/README.md

 ## Overview

-This Data Mining Dashboard application is designed to address the challenges associated with real-world data, focusing on the analysis and extraction of association rules and application of classification and clustering algorithms .
+This Data Mining Dashboard application is designed to address the challenges associated with real-world data, focusing on the analysis and extraction of association rules and application of classification and clustering algorithms.
 The project encompasses two datasets: a static dataset (dataset 1) containing soil property information for soil fertility analysis and a temporal dataset (dataset 2) representing the evolution of COVID-19 cases over time by postal code.

 The application is built using Dash, a Python framework for creating interactive web applications, and it features machine learning algorithms and metrics coded from scratch in Python.